 If you created your online course externally, then you’ll just need to upload it to your marketplace.
 Whatever platform you have, by default, each file is treated as a standalone course.
 But what if you’d like to assemble several files into a learning path?
 Some, but not all, platforms enable this feature.

-For example, iSpring Market lets you create and title chapters for each predefined “juncture” in the learning path.
+For example, iSpring Learn lets you create and title chapters for each predefined “juncture” in the learning path.
 Moreover, these junctures can be used to track user progress, set course completion dates/conditions, unlock access to the next chapter, and even issue certificates!
 If you’re a training center or business that needs to manage multiple trainees, these features will definitely come in handy.

 Step 6: Decide on the price